 A 26 U.S.C.
 501 (c) (3) Organization

-As a 501 (c) 3 nonprofit organization incorporated in the State of Ohio, the Columbus Folk Music Society, Inc. is listed with the IRS for tax deductible charitable contributions.
+Incorporated in the State of Ohio, the Columbus Folk Music Society, Inc. also has a 501 (c) 3 nonprofit status and is listed with the IRS for tax deductible charitable contributions.

-We are part of the Columbus Foundation's PowerPhilanthropy program, and are eligible for donations by credit card made through the Columbus Foundation website www.columbusfoundation.org.
+We are also part of The Columbus Foundation's The Giving Store community program and are eligible for donations by credit card made through The Columbus Foundation website www.columbusfoundation.org.

 How We Got Started

-In this same year, the new society took over booking and management of the monthly Other Side Coffeehouse at the First Unitarian Universalist Church of Columbus in Clintonville, which provided a gathering place.
-The coffeehouse gathering place moved to the Areopagitica Bookstore from 2006 - 2010 and is now located at the Columbus Mennonite Church were it continues to thrive.
+In that same year, the new society took over booking and management of the monthly Other Side Coffeehouse at the First Unitarian Universalist Church of Columbus, which provided a gathering place.
+The coffeehouse venue relocated to the Areopagitica Bookstore in 2006 and, in 2011, moved to the Columbus Mennonite Church space were it continues to thrive.

 In 2018, the Society received financial support to expand its concert offerings under the title “CFMS’ Americana/Folk Concert Series,” which includes all the concerts at the FolkSide Coffeehouse.